Farnley Hall Fish Pond is part of the Farnley Hall Estate.

 Food and Drink

-Take a picnic with you on your stroll and stop for a bite to eat beneath the trees.
+Our first suggestion would be to take a picnic with you on your stroll and stop for a bite to eat beneath the trees.
+However, sometimes that isn’t what is needed.

 Fancy a little nibble to take home with you?
 How about stopping off at Frionor Fisheries for traditional fish and chips.